Hendrik240298/deal.II_Crash_Course_2023/README.md

    5. Add old time step solution contributions to `cell_vector`.

 #### Bonus
+For further Interaction with the code, there are two bonus exercises that could be done to extend the code.
+These are marked in the code by `/* BONUS 1 */` and `/* BONUS 2 */`, respectively.

 1. The code contains the possibility to choose a space-dependent $\alpha(x) \leq 0$.
 Try to simulate the heat equation with two different heat coefficients.
    1. In `Coefficient<dim>::value`: Return a space dependent heat coefficient.